 The National Eligibility cum Entrance Test, popularly known as NEET, is the gateway for Medical & Dental UG Courses offered by India’s famous Medical Institutes.
-The score of NEET Exam is considered by all the medical organizations to provide admission in various MBBS/BDS courses.
+The score of the NEET Exam is considered by all the medical organizations to provide admission in various MBBS/BDS courses.

-Every year lakhs of aspirants appear in this Exam, which is the reason behind raised competition level of NEET.
+Every year lakhs of aspirants appear in this exam, which is the reason behind raised competition level of NEET.
 It’s an entrance exam which tests your knowledge of Biology, Physics and Chemistry subjects.

 NEET Chemistry is the highest scoring section out of these three sections.
 This subject can increase the selection chances if prepared well.
 In this article, we will highlight the important aspects of Chemistry for NEET Exam Preparation.